hmrc/sbt-accessibility-linter/README.md

 ## Quick start

-`sbt-accessibility-linter` is designed to work with Scala frontend microservices build using Play 2.8 and Scalatest 3.2 or above.
-If you are currently using Scalatest 3.0 or below, you will need to update references to *Spec and Matchers traits as per the Scalatest 3.1 [release notes](https://www.scalatest.org/release_notes/3.1.0) because this library will evict previous versions of Scalatest.
+`sbt-accessibility-linter` is designed to work with Scala frontend microservices build using Play 3.0 and Scalatest 3.2 or above.

-If you are still using Play 2.7 or below, complete your upgrade to Play 2.8 before attempting to use this plugin.
+If you are still using Play 2.9 or below, complete your upgrade to Play 3.0 before attempting to use this plugin.

 You will need [Node.js](https://nodejs.org/en/) installed locally. sbt-accessibility-linter is designed to work with Node v12 or above.